sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 9

-Connect the Micro-USB power cord to the Raspberry Pi and secure it to the frame using a cable tie and the strain relief.
+Connect the Micro-USB power cord to the Raspberry Pi and secure it to the strain relief using a cable tie.

 <img src="pictures/assembly-9.jpg" width="400">